An Honest Look at Electric Weed Burners

 Simplicity – it doesn’t come with tons of attachments that you’ll probably lose somewhere in the shed or need to replace at some point.

-The brand – Hozelock has a great reputation in the UK.
+The brand – Hozelock has a great reputation in the UK, and I’ve used other products from this brand many times.

 The 2-year guarantee.